PraffulJha/Jetpack-Compose/README.md

 - Don't let `println()` be the last line if you expect a return.
 - Coroutine result = **last expression** in lambda.
 - Handle exceptions using `try-catch` around `join()` or `await()`.

----

-You can paste this whole thing into a Notion page, and it will automatically style the tables and code blocks perfectly.

-Want me to auto-publish it to your Notion using an integration, or you're cool with pasting?